Good as FOLK.

-Walking in you are greeted with a living plant wall crawling up and alongside the popular bar.
-Their fresh wood walls warm the restaurant and the ceilings lift up high giving it an airy feel.
-The open kitchen allows the wafting smell of the wood fired pizza oven to drip over to your seats.
+Walking in you are greeted with a living plant wall, crawling up and alongside the popular bar.
+Their fresh, wood walls warm the restaurant and the high ceilings lift you, giving an airy feel.
+The open kitchen allows the wafting smell of the wood-fired pizza oven to drip over to your seats.

-To begin our meal we started off with Timberdoodle, fruit mostarda and lavash.
+To begin our meal we started off with Timberdoodle, fruit mostarda, and lavash.
 TIMBERDOODLE???
 That is exactly what we were thinking!
-Timberdoodle is a specialty cow's milk cheese with a buttery rich texture.
-The cheese is the perfect base for the mostarda fruit spread and topped with a specialty flaky homemade cracker called lavash.
+Timberdoodle is a specialty cow's milk cheese with a buttery-rich texture.
+The cheese is the perfect base for the mostarda fruit spread, then topped with a specialty flaky homemade cracker called lavash.
 We love when we read a menu and have no idea what an item is!
 And the wait staff described it perfectly.

-We also ordered a vegetable appetizer of crisp red cabbage, roasted beets, creme fraiche, and chopped apple.
-It was the perfect refreshing, crisp side dish to the buttery cheese.
+Our other vegetable appetizer of crisp red cabbage, roasted beets, creme fraiche, and chopped apple was the perfect refreshing, crispy side dish to the buttery cheese.

-The wood fired pizza smell drifting over from the kitchen was too enticing.
+The wood-fired pizza crust gave off a yeasty aroma and it was too enticing to resist.
 So we ordered it for our main dish.
-Their crust was the perfect chewy texture and the top and bottom were lightly blackened.
-The pizza was still bubbling as it arrived at the table piping hot.
+The crust was the perfect chewy texture, and blackened with a charcoal finish.
+The pizza was still bubbling as it arrived at the table.

-The first pizza was a classic mozzarella, fresh basil, tomato and fresh Parmesan.
-Its ooey gooey cheese did not disappoint the native New Yorkers partaking in its slices.
+The first pizza, a classic mozzarella, fresh basil, tomato, and Parmesan.
+Its ooey-gooey cheese did not disappoint the native New Yorkers devouring its slices.

-The second pizza was picked for its spicy honey, pork sausage, provolone picante and preserved hot peppers.
+The second pizza, was picked for its spicy honey, pork sausage, provolone picante, and preserved hot peppers.
 We recommend asking for a little extra spicy honey to drizzle on top.
-Its so addicting and compliments the pizza's savory base so well.
+It is addicting and compliments the pizza's savory base so well.

-To wrap it all up we made sure to try their homemade dark chocolate, salted caramel ice cream and banana cream cannoli.
+To wrap it up we made sure to try their homemade dark chocolate, salted caramel ice cream, and banana cream cannoli.
 Unique and decadent, the richness of these desserts sent us home in a carbohydrate coma.
-The trendiest little touch at the end of your meal is a doodled drawing of their restaurant on a postcard for you to take home.
-This can been seen in the first image of our post.
+The trendiest little touch at the end of our meal is a doodled drawing of their restaurant on a postcard for you to take home.
+This can be seen in the first image of our post.
 Our hearts just melted at this touching gesture.
-We enjoyed Folk so much that they have made our top ten list of Food Spots in Nashville and will continue to rise close to the top of the list as we visit again.. and again..
-Bar seating will probably be the only seats available if you are a walk in guest and we highly recommend a reservation.
+We enjoyed Folk so much that they have made our top ten list of Food Spots in Nashville and will continue to rise close to the top of the list as we visit again.. and again.
+Bar seating will probably be the only seats available if you are a walk-in guest and we highly recommend a reservation.